 Aside from the arresting beauty of the underwater wildlife, the Perhentian Islands also boast its own land flora and fauna which becomes obvious as you embark on the nature trails.
 You might come across large monitor lizards in your path; if you do, steer clear and be on your way.
 They can also be found lying around near island resorts; our very own Komodo dragons right at our backyards!

 Do your part to save the turtles

-Perhaps one of the most memorable sights at Pulau Perhentian, you might be able to catch sight of turtles laying eggs Turtle Beach at night.
-Head there around April to August and you might just be lucky.
+Perhaps one of the most memorable sights at Pulau Perhentian, you might be able to catch sight of turtles laying eggs in Turtle Beach at night.
+Head there around April to August as the best time to witnbus ess the turtles.
 Wanderlust Travel Magazine: Asia’s Best Beaches - With Extra Thrills also mentioned that Pulau Perhentian is probably your best bet to see turtles.

 Perhentian Islands were once known to have hundreds of Green and Hawksbill turtles but now only hosts some 300 nesting sites.
 You can volunteer at the turtle hatchery on Pulau Perhentian to conserve their population for years to come; check out the Ecoteer Turtle Conservation Project Perhentian Islands website if you’re keen on helping these wonderful creatures that are threatened by oil spills and egg poaching.

 Sun-kissed Adam & Eve Beach, perfect for relaxation